-Even though the device is detected in the Windows Settings app under "Printers & scanners" of "Bluetooth & devices", if you are unable to scan, please try these troubleshooting steps first:
+Even though the device is detected in the Windows Settings app under "Printers & scanners" of "Bluetooth & devices", if you are unable to scan, please try these basic checks and troubleshooting steps first:

 Verify all physical connections are secure.
 Ensure both the power and USB cables are properly connected.